mjoras/trone/draft-thoji-scone-trone-protocol.md

 A network element detects a TRONE packet by observing that a packet has a QUIC long header and the TRONE protocol version of 0xTBD.

-A network element then conditionally replaces the Rate Signal field with a value of its choosing.
+A network element then conditionally replaces the Rate Signal field with values of its choosing.

-A network element might receive a packet that already includes a rate limit signal.
-If the network element wishes to signal a lower rate limit, they can replace the Rate Signal field with a different value that indicates the lower limit.
-If the network element wishes to signal a higher rate limit, they leave the Rate Signal field alone, preserving the signal from the network element that has a lower rate limit policy.
+A network element might receive a packet that already includes a rate signal, consisting of a rate limit and an average window.
+The network element replaces these fields if it wishes to signal lower values; otherwise, the original values are retained, preserving the signal from the network element with the lower policy.
+A network element may update one field without modifying the other.
+For instance, a network element that wishes to signal a lower rate limit and a higher average window replaces the rate limit and leaves the average window intact.

 The following pseudocode indicates how a network element might detect a TRONE packet and replace an existing rate signal.